Welcome!

 B.S.
 Biology (2018), University of Massachusetts Lowell, Lowell, MA

-[March 2025] Successfully defended my dissertation at Florida International University.
+Spring 2025: Successfully defended Ph.D. dissertation at Florida International University.